rpau/junit4git/README.md

   </plugin>
  ```

-Commit these changes into your master` branch.
+Commit these changes into your `master` branch (but you do not need to push them if you are evaluating the tool).

 ```bash
 git checkout master